 More Small Business Owners in Panic Mode

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Many entrepreneurs have been hanging on to the knot at the end of their rope for more than two solid years, waiting for the economy to improve.
+Opinions expressed by Entrepreneur contributors are their own.Many entrepreneurs have been hanging on to the knot at the end of their rope for more than two solid years, waiting for the economy to improve.
 Two new studies show an increasing number of them are concerned that knot's not going to hold them long enough to see a turnaround.
 Studies from Discover and the National Federation of Independent Business (NFIB) show more owners think business conditions are deteriorating.
 In the March Discover study, 53 percent of owners believe the economic climate will get worse in the next six months, compared with 37 percent who said that just a month ago.

 Over at the NFIB, their monthly Small Business Economic Trends report shows owners hitting an eight-month confidence low in March, which the NFIB described as "a very pessimistic reading."
 The number of owners reporting it's harder to get loans now rose to 15 percent.
 One ray of hope: 15 percent of those surveyed plan to hire, up a couple of points from last month.
 Presumably that's a different 15 percent than the ones who couldn't access capital.